neuecc/LightNode/README.md

 LightNode
 =========
 LightNode is a Micro RPC/REST Framework built on OWIN.
-LightNode is a good alternative to the ASP.NET Web API and Nacy if you make a mobile API.
+LightNode is a good alternative to the ASP.NET Web API and Nancy if you make a mobile API.
 Implementation of the API is super simple, powerful debugging supports with [Glimpse](http://getglimpse.com/), client code generation by T4 for PCL(HttpClient) and Unity3D.

 Installation
 ---